This tutorial explains how to use wget and WeTransfer, to direct files straight at your server or VPS.

-It is useful for to be able to download large or huge multiples of files in a few seconds to our server (which is in Gloucester, UK, and has a big thick 100MBPS datapipe feeding it), so that we can extract the files and grab the individual bits we need, or send them to our colleagues.
+It is useful for to be able to download large or huge multiples of files in a few seconds to our server (which has a big thick 100MBPS datapipe feeding it), so that we can extract the files and grab the individual bits we need, or send them to our colleagues.

 The description below will allow you to download a WeTransfer zip file direct to your server, using a terminal window, such as PuTTy, or whatever your command line tool of choice may be.